marcinczenko/gregorian-gerwen/src/content/lent/8-Good-Friday.md

 The singing is continued for as long as the adoration continues.
 It always ends with the doxology _Sempitérna sit beátae Trinitáti glória_ from the hymn _Pánge, lingua, gloriósi lauream certaminis_ (p.
 745).

+> We should finish this part when the adoration ends.
+In 2023 it took too long so that we overlapped the procession and sung the doxology _Sempitérna sit beátae Trinitáti glória_ when the procession with the Blessed Sacrament was entering the church.
+It would be better at this moment to begin already with the antiphon _Adorámus te, Chríste_ (p.
+746, 747, see the next section).
+Perhaps a good middle-ground would be to start _Crux fidélis_ just at the moment when the adoration of the faithful is about to end, so that hymn _Pange língua_ overlaps with the procession leaving the church, but it would be appropriate to finish with _Sempitérna sit beátae Trinitáti glória_ just before the procession comes back so that the antiphon _Adorámus te, Chríste_ begins on time.

 ## The fourth part of the Liturgy: Holy Communion

 When the Blessed Sacrament is brought back to the high altar, we sing the antiphons (p.
 746, 747, [download](/pdf/good-friday-part-4.pdf)).